Red Flag Warning issued for Klamath Basin and the Fremont-Winema National Forest by NWS - News Break

 Red Flag Warning issued for Klamath Basin and the Fremont-Winema National Forest by NWS

-Effective: 2021-06-23 14:15:00 PDT Expires: 2021-06-23 23:00:00 PDT Urgency: Expected Severity: Severe Certainty: Likely Target Area: Klamath Basin and the Fremont-Winema National Forest; South Central Oregon Desert including the BLM Land in Eastern Lake and Western Harney Counties; Southern Oregon Cascades Abundant Lightning Expected This Afternoon and Evening Over Portions of Northwestern CA and Southwestern OR Scattered Thunderstorms Expected over Northern California Thursday Afternoon and Evening .Low pressure centered off of the California coast is sending a couple of disturbances northwestward through the forecast area this afternoon and evening.
-These disturbances are expected to bring isolated to scattered thunderstorms on dry fuels over portions of western Siskiyou County and along the Siskiyou mountains in Fire Weather Zones 280 and 621, as well as the Cascades in northern FWZ 623, and northern and central portions of FWZs 624 and 625.
+Effective: 2021-06-23 14:00:00 PDT Expires: 2021-06-23 23:00:00 PDT Urgency: Expected Severity: Severe Certainty: Likely Target Area: Klamath Basin and the Fremont-Winema National Forest; South Central Oregon Desert including the BLM Land in Eastern Lake and Western Harney Counties; Southern Oregon Cascades Abundant Lightning Expected This Afternoon and Evening Scattered Thunderstorms Possible over Northern California Thursday Afternoon and Evening .Low pressure centered southwest of the area will send a series of disturbances into the area from the southeast.
+Scattered thunderstorms on dry fuels are expected over much of western Siskiyou County and along the Siskiyou mountains in fire weather zones 280 and 621, as well as the Cascades in northern zone 623, and northern and central portions of zones 624 and 625.
 Isolated storms will be expected over a wider portion of Southern Oregon and Northern California.
-While most storms will produce rainfall that will be wetting in storm cores, significant lightning on dry fuels is expected.
-Scattered thunderstorms are expected again Thursday afternoon into the early evening across northern California.
-RED FLAG WARNING REMAINS IN EFFECT UNTIL 11 PM PDT THIS EVENING FOR ABUNDANT LIGHTNING ON DRY FUELS FOR FIRE WEATHER ZONES 623 624 AND 625 * Impacts: Lightning and high fire danger are likely to result in new fire starts.
+While most storms will produce wetting rainfall, significant lightning on dry fuels is expected.
+Scattered thunderstorms are possible again Thursday, but should remain confined to northern California.
+RED FLAG WARNING IN EFFECT FROM 2 PM THIS AFTERNOON TO 11 PM PDT THIS EVENING FOR ABUNDANT LIGHTNING ON DRY FUELS FOR FIRE WEATHER ZONES 623...624 AND 625 The National Weather Service in Medford has issued a Red Flag Warning...which is in effect from 2 PM this afternoon to 11 PM PDT this evening. * Impacts: Lightning and high fire danger will likely result in new fire starts.
 Gusty thunderstorm winds could contribute to fire spread.
-Despite some rainfall that could be locally significant, initial attack resources could be overwhelmed and holdover fires are possible. * Affected area: In South Central OR Fire Zones...624...625.
-In Southwest OR Fire Zone....623. * Wind: Gusty outflow wind gusts in the 30 to 50 mph range are possible. * Thunderstorms: Isolated dry thunderstorms are possible, but most are likely to produce at least some rainfall. * Additional Information: Thunderstorms today are expected to generally move from southeast to northwest. * View the hazard area in detail at: https://www.wrh.noaa.gov/mfr/HAZARD Precautionary/preparedness actions A Red Flag Warning means that critical fire weather conditions are either occurring now, or will shortly.
-Lightning strikes with little or no precipitation combined with dry fuels create conditions where many fire starts may occur in a short period of time.
-Gather your fire evacuation kit now.
-Collect essentials you don`t want to lose and prioritize your checklist.
-Visit ready.gov/kit for more information.
-Familiarize yourself with your evacuation plan.
-Where will you go?
-How will you get there?
-Who will you call to let others know your are safe?
-Visit ready.gov/wildfires for more information.alerts.weather.gov
+Despite rainfall, initial attack resources could be overwhelmed and holdover fires are possible. * Affected area: In OR Fire Zones...623...624...and 625, including portions of the Rogue River-Siskiyou and Fremont-Winema National Forests, Crater Lake National Park, and the communities of Chemult, Crescent, Crescent Lake, Fort Rock, Silver LAke, Summer Lake, and Paisley. * Wind: Gusty and erratic wind gusts to 40 mph are possible in and near these thunderstorms. * Thunderstorms: Isolated dry thunderstorms are possible, but most are likely to produce at least some rainfall. * View the hazard area in detail at: https://www.wrh.noaa.gov/mfr/HAZARDalerts.weather.gov